Dan Cox, backed by Trump, wins Maryland GOP governor primary

 Voters were also picking nominees for an open seat in the state's eight-member congressional delegation.
 And the daughter of the state's former attorney general was vying for her father's old job.

-Ten candidates in all are seeking the Democratic nomination for governor.
-Perez has support from labor unions, while Moore, the former CEO of the Robin Hood Foundation, an anti-poverty organization, has been endorsed by the state’s teachers union and the two top Maryland legislative leaders, House Speaker Adrienne Jones and Senate President Bill Ferguson.
+Ten candidates in all were seeking the Democratic nomination for governor.
+Tom Perez, a former U.S. labor secretary and former Democratic Party chair, had support from labor unions, while Moore, the former CEO of the Robin Hood Foundation, an anti-poverty organization, was endorsed by the state’s teachers union and the two top Maryland legislative leaders, House Speaker Adrienne Jones and Senate President Bill Ferguson.

-Franchot, who comfortably won four races to be the state’s tax collector, brings significant name recognition to the primary.
+Another top candidate, state Comptroller Peter Franchot, who comfortably won four races to be the state’s tax collector, brought significant name recognition to the primary.

 Voter Laura Kretchman, a 41-year-old high school teacher, said Moore's endorsement by the Maryland State Education Association helped her choose him.
 She said she's impressed by Moore's accomplishments after rising above childhood challenges and being raised by a single mom.